k4ji/tracesimulationreceiver/docs/tutorial.md

 These short tutorials will help you get started with the `TraceSimulationReceiver` by showing how to generate synthetic traces using a simple OpenTelemetry Collector config.

+> 💡 A JSON Schema file is available to help you write and validate your YAML config for the OpenTelemetry Collector with `TraceSimulationReceiver`.
+> You can find it in the repository: `otel_collector_with_tracesimulationreceiver.schema.json`

 ---

 ## 1. Getting Started